 Ball clays are kaolinitic clays that commonly consist of 20–80% kaolinite, 10–25% mica, 6–65% quartz, as well as organic matter.
 Ball clay is formed from the weathering and transportation by water of parent rocks.
 Seams in the same deposit will vary in composition, depending on the quantity of the principal and accessory minerals.

-Ball clays are fine grained, highly plastic clays, which are principally used in the manufacture of ceramic whiteware and sanitaryware where they are appreciated for their plasticity, unfired strength and their light color on firing.
+Ball clays are fine-grained, highly plastic clays, which are principally used in the manufacture of ceramic whiteware and sanitaryware where they are appreciated for their plasticity, unfired strength and their light colour on firing.
 Selected clays can even give pure white end products.